-- Meaning: Become detached or to drop from
+- Meaning: To become separated or drop from something

 - Meaning: Be assigned to; to acquire a new responsibility, duty or burden

-- Meaning: Come out of something by falling
+- Meaning: To come out of something by dropping or falling

-- Meaning: Leave one’s current location to report for duty at a new location
+- Meaning: To depart from a current location and report for duty at a new location